AddioElectronics/GeNETiCC/README.md

 # Generic Array ( C Library)

- `
-Free for personal and/or scientific use.
-Licensing available for Commercial use.
-`
-A C libary which implements functions for working with arrays in a generic manner.
+A C libary which implements generic functions for working with arrays.

 ## Usage